vincentarthur/VeoSpark/README.md

 ### Backend

--   **FastAPI**: A modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
+-   **FastAPI**: A modern, fast (high-performance), web framework for building APIs and serving web content.
 -   **Google Cloud Libraries**:
     -   `google-cloud-aiplatform`: For accessing Vertex AI services.
     -   `google-cloud-storage`: For interacting with Cloud Storage.